Should I install a bathroom in my finished basement?

 Advantages of adding a basement bathroom

-If you use your finished basement as a play area for kids or as a place for guests to sleep, installing a bathroom down there will make things work more smoothly.
+There are plenty of uses for a finished basement and whether you use your lower level space as a play area for kids or as a place for guests to sleep, installing a bathroom down there will make things work more smoothly.
 Kids won't be running up and down the stairs and your guest will feel more comfortable with their own plumbing.

-A fully finished basement adds value to your home, and by adding plumbing you make it a truly livable space -- a teenager's room or perhaps a 'man cave' or exercise room.
+A fully finished basement adds value to your home, and by adding a full bathroom installation, you make it a truly livable space.
 Once you've made the commitment to add plumbing for a bathroom, you can also consider a kitchenette or bar area.

 Disadvantages of adding a basement bathroom